 However, the individual poster who wrote and published the content does not receive the same immunity.
 That means that this individual can be sued.

 However, the identity of this poster often must be uncovered for a lawsuit to proceed.
 This means that a lawyer may need to subpoena the site to obtain the poster’s IP address.
 This IP address can then be used to derive the individual’s identity from their Internet service provider.
 However, the ISP is unlikely to divulge this information without proof or, potentially, an additional subpoena.

 Attorneys to Remove Online Defamation & Hold Individual Posters Accountable

 If you have been defamed or attacked online, you want the online abuse to stop.
 The Internet defamation removal attorneys of Minc Law can fight to get the offending content removed from websites like PredatorsWatch.com.
 We are confident about our ability to get defamation or a content removed from the Internet and guarantee the removal of the content.
 If we are unable to remove the content, we will refund your fee.
-To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online by filling out our online contact form.
+To schedule a free, no-obligation initial consultation with an intake specialist, call (216) 373-7706 or schedule a meeting online by filling out our online contact form.